fairDataSociety/fairdrive-theapp/docs/USER-GUIDE.md

 To change the theme of Fairdrive:

-1. Click on your username in the top right corner of the screen.
+1. Click on Blockie  in the top right corner of the screen.
-2. Select "Settings" from the dropdown menu.
-3. Select "Theme".
-4. Choose the theme you want to use.
+2. Click Theme Toggle.

 ## Getting Help